Combat uniform: 1990s to present

+In May 2022, the Ministry of Armed Forces announced that it would be replacing older Camouflage Central-Europe with a bariolage multi environnement pattern, developed by the service of the Commissariat of the Armed Forces (SCA) in cooperation with the Technical Section of the Army (STAT).
+Heavily influenced by US Multicam and British MTP camouflage, this new camouflage will be distributed from 2024.

 Germany

 The feldgrau ("field grey") colouring was adopted by the German Empire in 1910.

 World War II

 M36 uniform worn by enlisted Wehrmacht infantry.

 Nazi Germany funded a great deal of research on camouflage uniforms, investigating many patterns including NIR camouflage.
 After much trial the Oberkommando der Wehrmacht, in 1938, issued the basic four-colour "plane tree" pattern (Platanenmuster) of Schick and Schmid in the form of camouflage smocks to units of the Waffen SS.
 The three-colour disruptive Splittermuster, more commonly known in English as 'splinter pattern', was issued to the army beginning before the war, in the form of camouflaged tent quarters (zeltbahn) which was reversible, with a splinter pattern in dark colours on one side, and light coloured on the other.

 From 1942, a year after the Luftwaffe started producing jump smocks in this pattern, a variety of helmet covers and camouflage smocks were adopted for the army.
 A distinctive variant of splinter pattern camouflage was introduced midway through the war, a blurry marsh pattern (Sumpfmuster) referred to as "tan water pattern" in English by collectors.
 During the war, additional SS variants including "palm", "smoke", and "oak leaf" were introduced, in spring and autumn colours.
 By 1944 the complex "peas" pattern (Erbsenmuster) was also used by the Waffen SS issued as standard, in tunic and trouser combinations, but never in smocks or caps.
 Initially, camouflage had been a sign of elite troops and the SS continued this differentiation by using its own distinctive patterns.

 In 1941, during the winter on the Eastern Front, German troops were at a considerable disadvantage because they lacked winter camouflage.
 In 1945, a five-colour Leibermuster design was introduced.
 Intended to be used by all the armed forces, it was layered to improve effectiveness at distance, used a new print method to reduce obvious repetition, and included NIR protection.
 Due to the distribution situation, it was issued to eastern units only.
 After WW2, this became the standard camouflage pattern for the Swiss armed forces.